Kulturkampf: Effects and impact

-The general ideological enthusiasm among the liberals for the Kulturkampf was in contrast to Bismarck's pragmatic attitude towards the measures and growing disquiet from the Conservatives.

-Apart from the outspoken criticism of the Kulturkampf Laws by the Catholic Church and the Centre Party, there were also a number of Liberals and Protestants who voiced concern at least at the so-called Kampfgesetze (battle laws).
+The general ideological enthusiasm for the Kulturkampf, particularly among liberals, was in contrast to Bismarck's pragmatic attitude towards the measures, as well as the growing disquiet from the Conservatives.
+Apart from the outspoken criticism of the Kulturkampf Laws by the Catholic Church and the Centre Party, there were also a number of Liberals and Protestants who voiced concern at least at the Kampfgesetze (battle laws).
 "Unease concerning the effects of his programme continued to spread among all but the most bigoted priest-haters and the most doctrinaire liberals".
 Such noted critics outside the Catholic camp were Friedrich Heinrich Geffcken, Emil Albert Friedberg or Julius von Kirchmann.
 Although they were proponents of state superiority, they regarded some of the laws as either ineffective or as interference in internal church affairs and not consistent with liberal values.
 Geffcken wrote that "with the intention to emancipate the laity from the hierarchy, the main body of the Catholics was brought in phalanx into the hands of leaders from which it was to be wrested.
-But the state cannot fight at length against a third of the population, it has no means to break such a passive resistance supported and organized by religious fanaticism.
-If a statesman desists from the correctness of a measure it only matters that he has the power to enforce it."

-Even Bismarck – who initially saw a variety of tactical political advantages in these measures, e.g. for his suppressive policies against the Polish population – took pains to distance himself from the rigors of their enforcement."
+But the state cannot fight at length against a third of the population; it has no means to break such a passive resistance supported and organized by religious fanaticism.
+If a statesman desists from the correctness of a measure, it only matters that he has the power to enforce it."
+Even Bismarck – who initially saw a variety of tactical political advantages in these measures, e.g. for his suppressive policies against the Polish population – took pains to distance himself from the rigours of their enforcement."

-The Kulturkampf law considered the harshest and with no equivalent in Europe was the Expatriation Law.
-Passed by a liberal majority in parliament, it stipulated banishment as a punishment that all civilized peoples considered the harshest beyond the death penalty.
+The Kulturkampf law was considered the harshest and, with no equivalent in Europe, was the Expatriation Law.
+Passed by a liberal majority in parliament, it stipulated banishment as a punishment that all civilized peoples considered the harshest, beyond the death penalty.
 As to the Centre Party, these measures did not have the effect that Bismarck had in mind.
 In the state elections of November 1873, it grew from 50 to 90 seats and in the Reichstag elections from 63 to 91.
 The number of Catholic periodicals also increased; in 1873 there were about 120.
 The Kulturkampf gave secularists and socialists an opportunity to attack all religions, an outcome that distressed the Protestant leaders and especially Bismarck himself, who was a devout pietistic Protestant.